darcybracken/isms-nist-csf-fincorp/05_Remediation-Findings/Findings-Summary.md

 ---
 ## Outcome

 This project produced a comprehensive security documentation package that demonstrates the design and documentation of an Information Security Management System aligned to NIST CSF 2.0.
-The package is structured for audit readability, searchability (via Obsidian tags and links), and continuous improvement (via the PDCA cycle).
+The package is structured for audit readability, searchability (via Obsidian tags and links), and continuous improvement.

 ---
 ## What Was Built